 A pool safety compliance certificate certifies a swimming pool or swimming pool spa’s fences and barriers meet the state safety requirements.

-In New South Wales, pool compliance certificates are issued by E1 certified and council pool safety inspectors.
+In New South Wales, pool compliance certificates are issued by certified and council pool safety inspectors.

 This certificate needs to be renewed every 3 years.

-If an E1 certified and council pool safety inspector finds a pool does not meet the swimming pool spa fences and barriers safety requirements, a certificate of non-compliance is issued.
+If a certified or council pool safety inspector finds a pool does not meet the swimming pool spa fences and barriers safety requirements, a certificate of non-compliance is issued.

 This certificate is valid for 12 months, allowing any necessary rectification works to be completed.